 Finally I also find that it’s not so tiring to use a short rod while casting, a matter which comes down to simple leverage.
 I find that longer rods tend to require a bit more muscle and so fishing many hours day after day means that shorter rods make more sense for me.
 Length also matters in that long rods inherently have to be more flexible which slows down the casting cycle, creating more “hang time” for your line, during which the wind can cause problems for you.

-Ultimately, of course, whether a bamboo rod makes sense for your salmon fishing adventures is a personal choice.
-But I can certainly say that from a rodmakers perspective, a lot of thought goes into them, and of course from a fisherman’s perspective there is a lifetime of enjoyment to be had from them as well.
+Ultimately, of course, whether bamboo salmon rods make sense for your angling is a personal choice.
+But I can certainly say that from a rodmakers perspective, a lot of thought goes into them.
+And of course from a fisherman’s perspective there is a lifetime of enjoyment to be had from them as well.

 PS.
-Below are the specific salmon models that I offer, just to give you a sense of some of the design differences I’ve highlighted here.
+Below are the specific bamboo salmon rods that I offer, just to give you a sense of some of the design differences I’ve highlighted here.

 |6'9"||7/8||fast||Our favorite rod for smaller waters in the Maritime Provinces; after three years of testing, this rod has landed Atlantic Salmon up to 18 lbs|